 LandslidesLandsliding refers to the downward shifting of the ground on a slope.
 The slope can naturally exist and/or be manmade.
 The reason for the shifting is either there has been added force to the slope or the slope has been weakened.
 There are a number of ways downward force can be added to the slope.
-Some of the more common applications are:
+Some of the more common applications which can cause landslides are:

 - The slope is steepened and/or heightened with fill soil